2017 Conference on Family Planning

 We bring in expert faculty from around the world to cover a wide range of reproductive health topics.
 More often than not, these workshops and seminars cover subject matter excluded from the standard medical school curriculum.
 Lectures and interactive workshops incorporate:

 Who should attend?
-Any medical student, health professional student, or resident interested in family planning.
-You will join over 400 students and residents interested in all aspects of women’s reproductive health.
+Any medical student, health professional student, or resident interested in women’s health.
+You will join over 300 students and residents interested in all aspects of women’s reproductive health.

 When is it?
 December 2-3, 2017